walinga/Double-U/README.md

 meaning that an error will not cause the code preceding it to fail.

 Unlike most programming language, most Double-u functions are non-deterministic.
-For example, `select` will return a random element from the given array.
+For example, `select!` will return a random element from the given array.

 The main data structure of Double-U is the array, which can be specified as for example, `[ 1 2 4 ]`.
 The various built-in functions are able to manipulate